EMar1066/EMar1066.github.io/_posts/2025-07-26-Specialist1.md

 >(Evidence) Thank you for taking part of this wonderful event!
 I might invite you in the future if that is okay to share your experience with colleagues.
 I’d like to encourage more staff to get involved with the Alan Turing Institute.

 For the upcoming September 2025 DSG with Cefas, I am leading as Principal Investigator.
 This involves dataset validation, research scoping, challenge framing, and team design.
-The topic—detecting oil spills from shipwrecks using SAR time series—has no existing template.
+The topic, detecting oil spills from shipwrecks using SAR time series, has no existing solution template.
 I led a six-month literature review to locate research gaps and now provide participants with a scaffolded framework, including distinct methodological tracks (e.g., ConvLSTM, temporal transformers, lightweight segmentation) while keeping the challenge modular and adaptable.

 > (Evidence) You are very loved by our DSG team, so I do hope this challenge would fit into your area.